sanderjo/GPIO-counter/README.md

 You can feed this info into MRTG

-Start at boot / Run a daemon
+Start at boot / Run as daemon
 ----------------------------

 To start the counter automatically start at boot time, do this: